 Browse our website to learn more about our schedule, teachers, and classes and stay tuned for upcoming special events!

 Mats, blocks, straps, eye pillows bolsters and other props are available for student use and support.
-Bring along your own water or water bottle (there is a water fountain at the studio) and towel if you need one.
+Bring along your own water or water bottle and towel if you need one.